GrandFatherADI/ReSearch/README.md

 Install **ReSearch** by clicking "Install" on the **Re Search** entry in the Extensions panel.

-Use the Analyzers side panel to use a Re Search analyzer with a suitable low level analyser.
+Use the Analyzers side panel to add a Re Search analyzer.

+In the ReSearch Settings dialog select the LLA.
 At present the Async Serial analyzer is well supported.
-I2C partial support has been added, but not thoroughly tested.
-Untested support for other LLAs may be added in the future.
+I2C partial support has been added, but is not thoroughly tested.
+Support for other LLAs may be added in the future.

-In the ReSearch Settings dialog select the required input analyzer then set the regular expression match string.
+### Match

+Use the Match setting to set teh regular expression.
 Python regular expression syntax is used for the match string.
-Note that the provided match is not checked for syntax errors (a badly formed string will generate a somewhat cryptic error dialog in Logic!)
+Note that the provided match is not checked for syntax errors (a badly formed string will generate a somewhat cryptic error dialog in Logic!).

+Note that trailing wild card matches are generally not useful as the match is performed when each character is added to the target string.
+For example, `fox.*` will match `fox`, at which point all characters up to and including `fox` will be dropped.
+Anchor the end of the expression with a non-wild pattern.
+Often a positive look ahead match (`(?= ...)`) is useful as an anchor.

+### Max span (s)

+Use the **Max span (s)** setting to specify the maximum width in seconds allowed for a match.
+This can be used to match only within a block of text when there is significant time between blocks for example.
+It also makes the matching process run faster because it can ignore anything that is too old.

+Setting **Max span (s)** to `0` or leaving it blank turns this feature off.

 ## Data Rendering